Guiguiithub/vector-database/Documents/vector.md

 ## Querying

-The queryies in the database are done through different similarity measures.
-It exists differents measures :
+The queries in the database are done through different similarity measures.
+There are different measures :

 - **Cosine similarity** : The measure will be between -1 and 1.
 It measures the angle of the 2 or more points from the point of origin.
 It is mainly use in a text database because if you have a long text and a short one, the long text won't have a bigger impact on the result
 - **Euclidean distance** : Measures the distance between two points from 0 to infinity